 Historic seating can be significant in its own right, as well as contributing to the overall significance of your church building, and whilst replacing pews with chairs can seem an attractive idea it can have a major impact on your church’s interior.
 As the Church of England’s website notes, there is a presumption against any change that will harm the historic character of your church.
 So, if you wish to replace all or some of your church’s seating, you will need to demonstrate that the need for change is strong enough to justify the harm.

-The Church of England’s guidance on seating and it includes a step-by-step approach to assessing your church seating and the options available to you.
+Take note of The Church of England’s guidance on seating which includes a step-by-step approach to assessing your church seating and the options available to you.

 The DAC would specifically draw your attention to the CBC’s guidance note on seating which includes the following: “With many years of experience and having seen a range of completed schemes, the Church Buildings Council generally advocates the use of high quality wooden chairs (i.e. unupholstered) and pews… The Council’s experience is that wooden chairs have the greatest sympathy with historic church environments, present the best value for money with long lifespans, and that a well-designed, ergonomic wooden chair can provide as much comfort as an upholstered design”.
 Their note also explains why upholstered seats are not considered to be appropriate.
 The DAC endorses the CBC’s view and will rarely recommend the introduction of upholstered chairs into historic and/or listed church buildings.